 Being a tourist certainly is not cheap if you’re traveling with your family.
-One way to save a few dollars while entertaining the kids is to take them to a drive-in movie theater (commonly called cinema in Ireland).
+One way to save a few dollars while entertaining the kids is to take them to a drive-in movie theater (there’s one in Cork).
 Not only will you save on admission, but you can also load up the car with whatever sweet treats will be needed.
-Arm & leg saved : )
+Arm and leg saved : )

 Ireland is keeping up with its big cousin the USA by overloading people with coupons and online discount sites.
 A great way to get a deal on a restaurant meal is to browse Groupon Ireland.

 If you’re planning on picking up some ‘disposable’ mobile phones be careful of the associated costs!
 Ireland can have some very expensive usage charges associated with cellphones.
 There are many pay-as-you-go type cellphone options available, but be sure to research which one fits your need best.
 Some offer free text messages or in-network calls, but generally calls to other networks and landlines will eat up your phone credit quite quickly.
 If you’re considering buying more than one for your family, then stick to the same network to minimize cost.